-We recommend that applications be submitted no less than 72 hours prior to travel, and we urge you not to buy an airline ticket until you have an approved ESTA or a visa.
+We recommend that applications be submitted more than 72 hours prior to travel, and we urge you not to buy an airline ticket until you have an approved ESTA or a visa.

-Please read all questions carefully!
+Please read and respond to all questions carefully.
 If you have been arrested, but the arrest took place years ago and has since been removed from your Icelandic Criminal Record, you are still required to answer “yes” when asked if you have ever been arrested.
-Failure to answer all questions accurately may result in you being denied entry into the United States, and having to return to Iceland on the next available flight.
+Failure to answer all questions accurately may result in you being denied entry into the United States and having to return to Iceland on the next available flight.

 Once you submit the ESTA request, in most cases you will receive a response within seconds: